Ken Yeang: Professional career

-His key built work include the Roof-Roof House (Malaysia), Menara Mesiniaga (IBM franchise) (Malaysia), National Library Singapore (Singapore), Solaris (with CPG Consult, Singapore), Spire Edge Tower (with Abraxas Architects, India), DiGi Data Centre (Malaysia), Great Ormond Street Children's Hospital Extension (under Llewelyn Davies Yeang, UK), the Genome Research Building (Hong Kong with ALKF & Associates), Suasana Putrajaya (Putrajaya, 2017).
+His key built work include the Roof-Roof House (Malaysia), Menara Mesiniaga (IBM franchise) (Malaysia), National Library Singapore (Singapore), Solaris (with CPG Consultants, Singapore), Spire Edge Tower (with Abraxas Architects, India), DiGi Data Centre (Malaysia), Great Ormond Street Children's Hospital Extension (under Llewelyn Davies Yeang, UK), the Genome Research Building (Hong Kong with ALKF & Associates), Suasana Putrajaya (Putrajaya, 2017).

 Work on Ecological Design

 Yeang’s research has focused on ecological architecture and masterplanning, particularly on the integration of built structures with natural systems.
 His approach emphasizes bioclimatic design, climate-responsive, passive, and low-energy strategies, as part of a broader ecological framework.
 He has also explored how biodiversity can be incorporated into buildings through habitat creation and vegetation systems.

 One of his early experimental projects was his own residence, the Roof-Roof House (1985) in Selangor, Malaysia, which included features such as a louvred roof canopy for solar shading, wind-directing walls, and a pool designed to assist with evaporative cooling.
 Elements from this house informed his later large-scale work.